In Conversation with Edwidge Danticat

-Her 2017 book, The Art of Death: Writing the Final Story, is at once a personal account of her mother dying from cancer and a deeply considered reckoning with the ways that other writers have approached death in their own work.
-It was published to much critical acclaim and was a finalist for the National Book Critics Circle Award.
-Previous works include Claire of the Sea Light, a stunning work of fiction that brings us deep into the intertwined lives of a small seaside town where a little girl has gone missing; Brother, I’m Dying, which won the National Book Critics Circle Award and was a National Book Award finalist; Krik?
+Danticat's previous works include Claire of the Sea Light; Brother, I'm Dying, a National Book Critics Circle Award recipient and a National Book Award finalist; Krik?
 Krak!, a National Book Award finalist; The Farming of Bones, an American Book Award winner; and The Dew Breaker, a PEN/Faulkner Award finalist and winner of the inaugural Story Prize.

 Danticat has also received the MacArthur ‘Genius’ Grant and been published in The New Yorker, The New York Times, Harper’s, The Nation and elsewhere.
 She has appeared in the films Stones in the Sun, The Foreigner’s Home, had a small cameo in Beloved directed by Oscar award winning director Jonathan Demme, and has worked on the documentaries, Girl Rising, The Agronomist, and Egalité for All: Toussaint Louverture and the Haitian Revolution.
 For additional information about Danticat, please visit www.prhspeakers.com.